 For a small open economy, maintaining a stable exchange rate and moderate levels of inflation is often a goal of primary importance.
 At the same time, the profession has recognized the tight link between fiscal and monetary policies in determining inflation dynamics.
 Thus, the goal of a stable exchange rate requires a certain level of coordination between the monetary and fiscal authorities.
 This paper builds on recent advancements in the literature on monetary-fiscal policy interaction to formalize this idea.
 We study the origins of fiscal inflation, the possibility of stagflation as a result of policy uncertainty, and the role of default on sovereign debt crises that stem from lack of fiscal discipline.
-We then use the model to interpret the different periods of Chilean economic history starting from the 1960s.
+We then use the model to interpret the different periods of the Chilean economic history starting from the 1960s.

-We model the interaction between the monetary and fiscal authorities in a small open economy allowing for default and changes in the level of spending.
-When policymakers follow an exchange rate targeting policy mix in which the central bank is focused on maintaining a stable exchange rate and the fiscal authority makes sure that debt remains on a stable path, fiscal imbalances are irrelevant for the macroeconomy.
+We model the interaction between the monetary and fiscal authorities in a small open economy, allowing for default and changes in the level of spending.
+When policymakers follow an exchange-rate-targeting policy mix, in which the central bank is focused on maintaining a stable exchange rate and the fiscal authority makes sure that debt remains on a stable path, fiscal imbalances are irrelevant for the macroeconomy.
 Thus, if agents are confident that such policy mix will be maintained in the future, the central bank is able to reach the goal of a stable exchange rate and moderate inflation.
 However, this result disappears as soon as we introduce uncertainty about policymakers' behavior.
 The possibility of deviations from fiscal discipline generates inflationary pressure that leads to output losses.
-If the fiscal authority moves away from a policy of debt stabilization, a sovereign debt crisis arises, with mounting inflationary pressure that implies a nominal devaluation.
-If the central bank remains committed to stabilizing the exchange rate, a vicious circle of large debt accumulation, inflation, and contractions in real activity arises.